 Professor Wendy Graham, LSHTM, has been the leading figure in establishing the Soapbox Collaborative and is currently the Scientific Coordinator of the project.

-The Soapbox Collaborative currently works in Bangladesh, Ethiopia, Gambia, Ghana, India, Tanzania, Malawi and Myanmar.
+The Soapbox Collaborative currently works in collaboration with partners in Ethiopia, Gambia, India, Tanzania and Myanmar.

 The activities supported fall into two main arms:

 - Action-oriented work to improve practices, environments and awareness;

-- Know-how studies to improve understanding on infections related to delivery and on their prevention.
+- Research studies to improve understanding on infections related to delivery and on their prevention.

 The LSHTM team works on the second of these two arms.
 Their research has included a mixed-methods approach to assess the status of water, sanitation and hygiene, as well as infection prevention control in healthcare facilities in the Gambia, Zanzibar, Malawi and Myanmar.